What is Nausea from a TBI?

 As the name suggests, TBI nausea refers to a feeling of sickness, digestive unease, and an urge to vomit.

-In summary, nausea and headache are common after a blow to the head, and both of the symptoms may be a sign that there is severe damage beyond the surface.
+In summary, nausea and headache are common after a blow to the head, and both symptoms may be a sign that there is severe damage beyond the surface.

 Why is Nausea a Symptom of a Traumatic Brain Injury?